Financial-Times/origami/.github/CONTRIBUTING.md

 This section is for members of the Origami team, and acts as a guide for reviewing and accepting (or not accepting) component proposals.
 It's publicly visible here to make our component proposal process as transparent as possible.

-  1. ### Move to In Progress
+  1. ### Mark as Under Consideration

-     Once a component has been proposed, we move it to the "In Progress" column in order to indicate that we've seen and are working on the proposal.
+     Once a component has been proposed, we move it to the "Under Consideration" column in order to indicate that we've seen and are considering the proposal.

   2. ### Questions